IvanVyargizov/Data-Validator/README.md

 stringSchema.isValid("hexlet"); // true

 stringSchema.isValid(null); // false
-stringSchema.isValid("");; // false
+stringSchema.isValid(""); // false
-// return value is false because method 'required()' is explicitly in the chain of checks
+// return value is false because method 'required()' is in the chain of checks

-stringSchema.contains("fake").isValid("fake it till you make it"); // true stringSchema.contains("MAKE").isValid("fake it till you make it"); // false
+stringSchema.contains("fake").isValid("fake it till you make it"); // true stringSchema.minLength(1).isValid("fake it till you make it"); // true

-stringSchema.minLength(1).isValid("fake it till you make it"); // false
+stringSchema.contains("MAKE").isValid("fake it till you make it"); // false stringSchema.contains("make").isValid("fake it till you make it"); // false
 // return value is false because the chain of checks (predicates) contains
 // the previous check `contains("MAKE")` which is false
 ```